-For its calculation of the Risk Margin the Company uses a simplification of running off the SCR in line with the expected present value (EPV) of future gross earned premiums.
+For its calculation of the Risk Margin the Company uses a simplification of running off the SCR in line with the expected present value (EPV) of future net claims paid.
 This approach is similar to the approximation referred to in Article 58 (a) of the Delegated Acts of using the run-off of the BE.
 However, using the run-off of the BE is inappropriate for the Company's business as the BE goes negative at some points during the runoff.
-In 2022, the Company undertook an exercise to verify the suitability of using the EPV of future gross earned premiums as a single driver for RM calculation, and was able to confirm that the simplification has a small impact compared to using multiple drivers.
+In 2023, the Company undertook an exercise to verify the suitability of using the EPV of future net claims paid as a single driver for RM calculation, and was able to confirm that the simplification has a small impact compared to using multiple drivers.